erikxiv/cmdb-model/README.md

 #### Standard properties

 * id - unique, persistent identifier for this configuration item (unique within the specific repository).
 May not be changed once created.
-* type - Used to differentiate between different types of artefacts (e.g. machines, services, databases or whathaveyou).
-May not be changed once created.
 * revision - The current version of this specific configuration item.
 Any update will increment this value by one

 #### Custom properties